advancedresearch/the_century_of_satire/README.md

 Theology and religion often try to explain things about the universe and life in a way that seems to appeal to natural human biases, yet at the same time, these ideas are inexpressible in normal Logic.
-Infinite-Valued Logic might explain how some of the ideas people developed over time in ancient religions.
+Infinite-Valued Logic might explain some of the ideas people developed over time in ancient religions.

 In the beginning of Late Christianity, the theology seems to be a more refined version that closely matched Infinite-Valued Logic.
 Yet, scientific evidence and scholarly work suggests that the historical origin of Early Christianity had a different language bias.